sflanaga/csv-groupby/README.md

   - recursive [--walk](https://github.com/BurntSushi/ripgrep/tree/master/ignore) directory trees and filter for only the files you want
 - Filenames (-p) can be filtered/parsed with regular expressions where sub-groups become fields.
 - Delimited output or "aligned" table output
-- Fast - processing at 500MB/s to 2GB/s is not uncommon on fast multicore machines

-It does this job very fast by "slicing" blocks of data on line boundary points and forwarding those line-even blocks to multiple parser threads.
-There are also multiple IO threads when list of files are provided as a data source.

 ## HOW-TO: